wrightben/languages/javascript/Games/Sudoku Solver/README.md

 Does this technique ever produce more than one solution in a valid puzzle?
 (It should not.)

-A long-term strategy for solving is to use a database of known puzzles.
+A long-term strategy for solving is to use a database of known puzzles&mdash;They can be searched by patterns of indicies.

 ##### COLLECTIONS FOR MATRIX-LIKE OPERATIONS